Lucy Strauss

 ???

-Lucy is currently pursuing a PhD in Arts & Computational Technology at Goldsmiths (University of London), funded through a CHASE fellowship.
-This year, she is also an Artist in Residence at the Creative Microbiology Research Co-Lab at the University of Johannesburg.
-She has performed improvised and experimental music at Pony Books (Gothenburg), the TD Vancouver International Jazz Festival, Mixtophonics Festival, 8EAST Cultural Center & NOW Society (Vancouver), De Tanker (Amsterdam), Hundred Years Gallery (London), and the Theatre Arts Admin Collective (Cape Town).
+Lucy has performed in improvised and experimental music projects at Pony Books (Gothenburg), the TD Vancouver International Jazz Festival, Mixtophonics Festival, 8EAST Cultural Center & NOW Society (Vancouver), De Tanker (Amsterdam), Hundred Years Gallery (London), and Theatre Arts (Cape Town).
 She also enjoys contributing to interdisciplinary collaborations with fellow artists.
 Notably, she was the interaction designer for Denise Onen’s sounding the body as a sight at The Oscillations Exhibition 2024 (Akademie der Künste, Berlin).
 Also notably, Lucy has coded, composed and played for installations by artist Mia Thom at Everard Read Gallery, Act of Brutal Curation Gallery, and Eclectica Contemporary (Cape Town), as well as the 2022 Biennale de l'Art Africain Contemporain (Dakar).
 Lucy has presented workshops on composition (University of British Columbia), improvisation (Canadian Viola Society) and interactive music technology (Bowed Electrons Festival & Symposium).

 Realm of Tensors and Spruce is a new music project created and performed by Lucy Strauss.
 The project explores and extends the sonic possibilities of the viola with live acoustic playing, electroacoustics, and DIY machine learning models trained on datasets of Lucy's own playing.
 With this palette of practices, she builds and transforms soundworlds entirely from viola audio.
 The resulting performance melds between improvised and composed structures.